wallyai/t9062/README.md

 The T9062 offers the most advanced and cost effective humidity and temperature sensing solution for virtually any type of application.
 Based on our own capacitive polymer sensor chip and a CMOS integrated circuit with EEPROM are integrated into an easy mount OEM package.

+Use at your own risk, no warranties, implied or guarenteed.

 **hybrid connection diagram:**